 Becky: “Support from family, mentors and also my patients helped me transform into being a nurse.
 You can bring joy to a patient’s life, even for just a few minutes.

-Danielle: “I remember sitting in classroom and feeling I will never know enough and how can I pretend to be a nurse with my blue uniform on?
+Danielle: “I remember sitting in the classroom and feeling I will never know enough and how can I pretend to be a nurse with my blue uniform on?
 Once you accept you will never know everything about nursing, it becomes easier to have the confidence to ask questions.
 You are bound to not know something – it will always be a learning experience.

 “Soon enough, it will be a student coming to you and asking questions.
 Lack of knowledge gives you the chance to strive for more.”